nerves-project/boardid/README.md

   uboot_env  Read a U-Boot environment (use `/etc/fw_env.config` or specify
-             file '-f', offset '-k', length '-l') and use the variable '-u' atecc508a  Read an ATECC508A (I2C device '-f')
+             file '-f', offset '-k', length '-l') and use the variable '-u' atecc508a  Read an ATECC508A (I2C device '-f') force      Force an ID (specify the ID with '-f')
 ```

 Without the `-b` option, `boardid` will try a few methods of determining an ID.